liuzjmike/simple_logo/README.md

 * All return values of all commands will be printed under the corresponding command.
 * Click any command in the command history field to run it again.

-## Any known bugs, crashes, or problems with the project's functionality
+## Known bugs, crashes, or problems with the project's functionality
-### Incomplete error handling for tell commands
+Incomplete error handling for tell commands

-## Any extra features included in the project
+## Extra features included in the project
 * to see the state of the turtle
 * to see palettes of images/colors with numbers
 * to set, save, and load workspace preferences